cjlee112/darwin/doc/tutorials/experiment_planning.rst

 Not only are the seeds viable, over 20% of the plants have white flowers and nearly 80% have purple flowers!
 Repeating the experiment, RoboMendel finds that on average 25% of the plants have white flowers.

 RoboMendel's latest experiment deals a decisive blow to the different species model, but the pattern of offspring does not fit the bio-object model RoboMendel has been using for his pea plants.
+RoboMendel can construct a Markov model for his observations, with two states Pu and Wh and transition probabilities Pr(Wh|Pu) = \lambda and Pr(Pu|Pu) = 1 - \lambda .
+Based on past observations, Robomendel expects 0.25 as the value for lambda.

+An assumption underlying this model is that \lambda is equal for all individuals.
+To test this hypothesis, RoboMendel must track the progeny of each parent rather than performing population wide statistics.
+First he identifies all the purple-flowered plants from the hybrid cross population.

+    >>> purple_plants = [x for x in hybrid_progeny if determine_color(x) == "purple"]

+For each purple plant, RoboMendel can cross it with a random sample of other purple plants and examine the progeny.

+    >>> from darwin.robomendel import multiset, determine_color
+    >>> progeny_counts = list()
+    >>> for i in range(0, len(purple_plants)):
+    ...     progeny = [purple_plants[i] * random.choice(purple_plants) for j in range(0, 20)]
+    ...     progeny_colors = multiset([determine_color(x) for x in progeny])
+            if 'white' not in progeny_colors:
+                progeny_colors['white'] = 0
+    ...     progeny_counts.append(progeny_colors)

+Now Robomendel can obtain a simple estimate of \lambda for each plant:

+>>> for counts in progeny_counts:
+...     print float(counts['white']) / float(counts['white'] + counts['purple']),
+...
+0.05 0.0 0.1 0.0 0.0 0.2 0.3 0.15 0.15 0.3 0.2 0.15 0.05 0.1 0.15 0.2 0.4 0.1 0.15 0.0 0.0 0.0 0.2 0.0 0.2 0.0 0.0 0.1 0.1 0.25 0.2 0.15 0.35 0.0 0.0 0.15 0.25 0.0 0.3 0.1 0.05 0.0 0.05 0.05 0.0 0.15 0.25 0.0 0.3 0.0 0.3 0.0 0.2 0.35 0.15 0.1 0.3 0.25 0.2 0.25 0.1 0.0 0.15 0.0 0.2 0.25 0.25 0.25 0.05 0.2 0.0 0.0 0.0 0.2 0.0 0.15 0.0

+It certainly seems that \lambda is not equal to 0.25 for all plants!